• Skip to primary navigation

 • Give a stir.

-• Let all the water get absrobed and keep stirring in between.
+• Let all the water get absorbed and keep stirring in between.

 • Once the water is absorbed reduce the heat to low and give a mix.